robbintt/math-notes/README.md

 Given a math problem and solution, I can build a manifold of steps that get there.

-Typically humans consider "showing your work" to be a sufficiently short path from the problem to the solution.
+Typically we consider "showing your work" to be following the main path, based on the context you are given, from the problem to the solution.

 Most problem-solution pairs are intended to cross a set of `critical facts` that cannot be bypassed anyways.
+Otherwise the problem might be considered poorly designed or simply to have multiple "ways to get there".

-Still, it's interesting to think of isomorphic problem spaces and transformations as this repo grows.
+It's interesting to think of isomorphic problem spaces and transformations as this repo grows.